ReVanced/revanced-manager/README.md

 4. Open the project in terminal
 5. Run `flutter pub get` in terminal
 6. Generate translation file using `dart run slang`
-7. Then `flutter packages pub run build_runner build --delete-conflicting-outputs` (Must be done on each git pull)
+7. Then `dart run build_runner build --delete-conflicting-outputs` (Must be done on each git pull)
 8. To build release APK run `flutter build apk`